TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:48:50 EDT 2023

 American Amateur Press Association (AAPA)

 Organization with many type pages related to letterpress, and run mostly by Dave Tribby.
 I quote Tribby: From its formation in 1892 (from the merger of 23 leading foundries) to its demise in the late twentieth century, American Type Founders was the dominant force in foundry type.
 Throughout its existence, ATF produced some of the most beautiful printing fonts.
-During its first half century, those faces were displayed in a series of substantial catalogs.
+During its first half century, those typefaces were displayed in a series of substantial catalogs.

 Chicago's Barnhart Brothers & Spindler foundry chose not to join the ATF combine in the 1890s.
 It finally became part of ATF in 1911, but continued to operate under its own name until it was closed in 1933.